fanouyang/fanouyang.github.io/index.md

 4. Youth engagement in technology-integrated settings, co-principal investigator Dr. Cassie Scharber

 ### 主要期刊论文（近五年）
 **Ouyang, F.** & Chang, Y. H. (2019).
-The relationship between social participatory role and cognitive engagement level in online discussions.
-British Journal of Educational Technology. doi: 10.1111/bjet.12647.
+The relationship between social participatory role and cognitive engagement level in online discussions. *British Journal of Educational Technology, 50*(3), 1396–1414.

 Chen, B., Chang, Y. H., **Ouyang, F.**, & Zhou, W. Y. (2018).
-Fostering discussion engagement through social learning analytics.
-The Internet and Higher Education, 37, 21-30. doi: https://doi.org/10.1016/j.iheduc.2017.12.002
+Fostering discussion engagement through social learning analytics. *The Internet and Higher Education, 37*, 21-30. doi: https://doi.org/10.1016/j.iheduc.2017.12.002

 **Ouyang, F.** & Scharber, C. (2017).
-The influences of an experienced instructor’s discussion design and facilitation on an online learning community development: A social network analysis study.
-The Internet and Higher Education, 35, 33-47. doi: https://doi.org/10.1016/j.iheduc.2017.07.002
+The influences of an experienced instructor’s discussion design and facilitation on an online learning community development: A social network analysis study. *The Internet and Higher Education, 35*, 33-47. doi: https://doi.org/10.1016/j.iheduc.2017.07.002

 Scharber, C., Pazurek, A., & **Ouyang, F.** (2017).
-Illuminating the (in) visibility of female scholars: A gendered analysis of publishing rates within educational technology journals from 2004 to 2015.
-Gender and Education, 1-29. doi: 10.1080/09540253.2017.1290219
+Illuminating the (in) visibility of female scholars: A gendered analysis of publishing rates within educational technology journals from 2004 to 2015. *Gender and Education*, 1-29. doi: 10.1080/09540253.2017.1290219

 **Ouyang, F.** (2016).
-Applying the polysynchronous learning to foster the student-centered learning in the higher education context: A blended course design.
-International Journal of Online Pedagogy and Course Design, 6(3), 52-68. doi: 10.4018/IJOPCD.2016070105
+Applying the polysynchronous learning to foster the student-centered learning in the higher education context: A blended course design. *International Journal of Online Pedagogy and Course Design, 6*(3), 52-68. doi: 10.4018/IJOPCD.2016070105

 ### 教学课程